π Need a Plumbing COC for Property Transfer?

 What exactly is a plumbing COC and why do I need one?

-A plumbing COC (Certificate of Compliance) is an official document certifying that your property’s plumbing system meets South African SANS 10252 standards.
+A plumbing COC certificate (Certificate of Compliance) is an official document certifying your property’s plumbing meets South African SANS 10252 standards.
 You need it because it’s a legal requirement for property transfers, protects against liability, ensures safety, and is often required by banks, insurers, and municipal authorities.
+Without it, property sales can be delayed or cancelled.

 Who can issue a plumbing certificate in South Africa?

-Only a PIRB registered plumber can legally issue a certificate of compliance plumbing.
+Only a PIRB-registered plumber can legally issue a plumbing certificate of compliance.
 The Plumbing Industry Registration Board maintains strict standards, and using unregistered plumbers results in invalid certificates that won’t be accepted for property transfer plumbing or insurance purposes.
+Always verify PIRB registration before commissioning any inspection.

 What is checked on a plumbing COC inspection?

-During a plumbing COC inspection, the PIRB registered plumber checks: geyser installation and safety valves, water pressure compliance, pipe material and routing, backflow prevention, drainage systems, cross-connection risks, and overall system integrity against SANS 10252 standards.
+During a coc for plumbing inspection, the PIRB-registered plumber checks: geyser installation and safety valves, water pressure compliance (max 500kPa), pipe materials and routing, backflow prevention, drainage systems, cross-connection risks, and overall system integrity against SANS 10252 standards.
+Geyser issues account for nearly 40% of COC failures.

 How long is a plumbing COC valid?

-A plumbing COC remains valid as long as no alterations or damage occur to the plumbing system.
+A plumbing COC certificate remains valid as long as no alterations or damage occur to the plumbing system.
 However, for property transfer plumbing, most conveyancers require a certificate issued within the last 6-12 months.
 Major renovations or repairs will require a new inspection and certificate.
+Some insurance companies also require recent COCs for claims.

 What happens if my property fails the COC inspection?

-If your property fails, the PIRB registered plumber will provide a detailed report of non-compliant items.
+If your property fails, the PIRB-registered plumber will provide a detailed report of non-compliant items.
 You must arrange repairs by a qualified plumber, after which a re-inspection is conducted.
-There’s usually an additional fee for re-inspection, so addressing issues beforehand saves time and money.
+There’s usually an additional fee for re-inspection (typically R300-R600), so addressing issues beforehand saves time and money.
+Most failures involve geyser compliance, water pressure, or hidden leaks.

 Do I need a new COC for insurance claims?

-Many insurance companies require a valid plumbing COC before processing water damage claims.
+Many insurance companies require a valid plumbing certificate of compliance before processing water damage claims.
 Without one, they may deny claims arguing that non-compliant plumbing contributed to the damage.
 Keep your certificate accessible and ensure it’s current to avoid claim complications.
+Read our plumbing insurance claim guide for more details.

 π Ready to Get Your Plumbing COC?